Today, we’re going to examine whether organic matcha is better than non-organic matcha or whether it holds any benefits whatsoever.

 The Japanese have been drinking non-organic matcha for years with seemingly no consequences.
 Organic matcha farming is a recent development, but it has no potential to take over in Japan simply because of the economic impact.

 At the end of the day, it’s your choice whether you choose to pick non-organic over organic.
-If you can find matcha with virtually no pesticides (like PureChimp matcha), then it really is best to go non-organic with matcha.
-You will be able to get high-quality matcha at an affordable price.
+If you want to avoid pesticides, then it really is best to go organic with matcha.